skilesare/art_and_democratic_hypercatallaxy/content/the_pattern_language/epi_economic_piston.md

 Therefore:

-**Whenever possible, work toward the evolution of a thriving economic system, the economic piston, that will excel in balancing money supply and demands and push the flow of money at a rate that benifits the advancments of society.**
+**Whenever possible, work toward the evolution of a thriving economic system, the economic piston, that will excel in balancing money supply and demands and push the flow of money at a rate that benefits the advancements of society.**

 ----------